Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 How does lot tracking work?

-The following tracing models are typically used in the course of lot tracking:
+The following tracing models are typically used as part of lot tracking:

 Downstream tracing

-Downstream tracing involves tracking a production batch or an individual product.
-This is usually the case in the automotive industry and for household appliances with warranties and guarantees.
+Downstream tracing follows a production lot or an individual product.
+This is commonly used in industries such as automotive or for household appliances with warranties and guarantees.

 Upstream tracing

-Upstream tracing is about the traceability of a product from the consumer to the producer.
-If a problem occurs, the causes and originators can be quickly filtered out and thus rectified.
+Upstream tracing ensures the traceability of a product from the consumer back to the producer.
+If a problem occurs, causes and sources can be quickly identified and resolved.

-It is also possible to assign a unique batch number to a specific product batch.
-This is left on the product as an alphanumeric number, enabling it to be identified if necessary.
+Another option is to assign a unique lot number to a specific product lot.
+This alphanumeric code is printed on the product, enabling identification whenever needed.

-As part of lot tracking, companies are obliged to keep and record all information about suppliers, customers and manufacturers.
-This batch obligation mainly concerns
+As part of lot tracking, companies are required to store and document all information about suppliers, customers, and manufacturers.
+This lot obligation mainly includes:

-• Name of the supplier or customer name and address
+• Name and address of the supplier or customer

-• Date and time of the sale or service
+• Date and time of sale or service

-• Identification of the raw, auxiliary or operating materials
+• Identification of raw, auxiliary, or operating materials

-• Product details of the product received and delivered
+• Product details of the goods received and delivered

 • Volume and quantity

-• The batch number or lot number or any other number if these two do not apply
+• The lot number or batch number, or any other number if these do not apply

 Abstrakte blaue und pinke, kreisförmige Linien.

-• Economic security: Thanks to lot tracking, corrective measures can be taken at an early stage.
-This prevents further damage and delivery stoppages.
+• Economic security: With lot tracking, corrective measures can be taken at an early stage.
+This helps avoid further damage and delivery stoppages.

-• Compliant quality management: Lot tracking makes it possible to meet quality management requirements by using batch numbers to trace input materials across all production stages.
+• Compliant quality management: Lot tracking enables companies to meet quality management requirements by using lot numbers to trace raw materials across all stages of production.

-• Continuous optimization for safe products: Thanks to batch traceability, errors are more easily detected in the event of a complaint, which increases product safety in the long term.
+• Continuous improvement for safe products: Thanks to lot tracking, errors can be identified more easily in the event of complaints, which increases product safety in the long term.

-• More transparency: Batch traceability enables customers to gain detailed insights into the individual components of products.
+• Greater transparency: Lot tracking gives customers detailed insights into the individual components of products.

-• More satisfied customers: Smooth processes, transparency and maximum quality ensure long-term customer satisfaction.
+• Happier customers: Smooth processes, transparency, and maximum quality lead to lasting customer satisfaction.

-Lot tracking is used in all industries that rely on batch production.
-In many areas, this is based on ISO 9001 as part of quality management.
-In some industries, lot tracking plays a particularly important role and is therefore required by law.
-These are primarily the following:
+Lot tracking is used in all industries that rely on lot manufacturing.
+The basis for this is, in many cases, ISO 9001 as part of quality management.
+In some industries, lot tracking plays a particularly important role and is therefore legally required.
+These include:

 • Food